top of page

 • Outlet clean up Winter '23 - Spring '24, Summer '24

-• Tree planting Fall '24 *THANK YOU VOLUNTEERS!
+• Tree planting Fall '24 *Thank you neighborhood volunteers!!

 • Seeding Nov/Dec '24

-• Remaining trees and shrub planting Spring '25
+• Remaining trees and shrubs planted Spring '25

-Michael Carlson, HOA President, spent much of the year clearing out the shrubs and brush clogging the north outlet area and rebuilding the rock perimeter.
+Michael Carlson, HOA President, spent much of the year clearing out the shrubs and brush clogging the north outlet area.
+He also built a rock perimeter.

 Progress...